onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 plus im just a comedian - what do I know - that's the excuse from responsibility nowadays, right? this whole thing is insane - it would never work! ;)
 Im just a comedian - what do I know about cultural rev - aaa - evolution
-    roleplay: I'm just crazy! shake head & make sounds blblblasbsbasfdasbfabsfbasdfbasfdbasdf I'm just a stoned ape with a theory - **roleplay smoking a giant blunt like an ape with pink glasses** CIA - don’t suicide me - I love life - you wont be out of a job anytime soon, and ultimately what I’m proposing is in your best interest if you factor everything in - your descendants will curse you if you actively work towards eroding real progress and the pursuit of truth the boys with the secrets and the guns
+    roleplay: I'm just crazy! shake head & make sounds blblblasbsbasfdasbfabsfbasdfbasfdbasdf roleplay golum: "and we do want a word order, now do we precious?" and hold the stone tablet I'm just a stoned ape with a theory - **roleplay smoking a giant blunt like an ape with pink glasses** CIA - don’t suicide me - I love life - you wont be out of a job anytime soon, and ultimately what I’m proposing is in your best interest if you factor everything in - your descendants will curse you if you actively work towards eroding real progress and the pursuit of truth the boys with the secrets and the guns